The Retreat at Blue Lagoon Iceland, where Lind Ólafsdóttir interned, is an award-winning luxury resort encompassing a 60-suite hotel.

-Lind Olafsdottir Preps for Wine Career with a WSU/César Ritz Colleges Degree
+Lind Ólafsdóttir Preps for Wine Career with Renowned Hospitality Education

 By Sue McMurray

-For Lind Olafsdottir, the decision to pursue the WSU/César Ritz Colleges Switzerland joint bachelor’s degree was a natural fit for her long-time interest in food and beverage.
-Olafsdottir grew up in Reykjavík, Iceland’s capital and prime tourist destination.
-She entered the hospitality industry at 17 when she got a job at Apotek, a popular restaurant known for its mix of Icelandic and European cuisine and award-winning cocktails.
+For Lind Ólafsdóttir, the decision to pursue the WSU/César Ritz Colleges Switzerland joint bachelor’s degree was a natural fit for her long-time interest in food and beverage. Ólafsdóttir grew up in Reykjavík, Iceland’s capital and prime tourist destination.
+She entered the hospitality industry at 17 when she got a job at Apotek, a popular restaurant.

-After working there about three years, she got the chance to be a wine server on the weekends, and it sparked her professional interests in wine.
+After working there about three years, she got the chance to be a wine server on the weekends, and it sparked her professional interest in wine.

-Her five years of experience at Apotek aligned perfectly with the César Ritz Colleges recommendation that prospective students spend time working in the field of hospitality before entering the program.
-While she worked, Olafsdottir also completed her diploma in hotel, motel, and restaurant management at Reykjavík University.
+Her five years of experience at Apotek aligned perfectly with the César Ritz Colleges recommendation that prospective students work in the hospitality field before entering the program.
+While she worked, Ólafsdóttir also completed her diploma in hotel, motel, and restaurant management at Reykjavík University.

 When a former colleague and friend told her about the joint bachelor’s degree, she took notice.

-“The restaurant industry has always interested me.
-In general, the program looked very appealing to me,” she says.
-“I didn’t exactly know at that time what I wanted to do in the future, and when this possibility fell into my lap, I asked myself, ‘why not try it at least?’
+“The restaurant industry has always interested me, and the program looked appealing,” she says.
+“I didn’t exactly know at that time what I wanted to do in the future, so I asked myself, ‘why not try it at least?’
 So I did.”

 Immersion experiences inspire creativity and passion

-Olafsdottir immersed herself in many activities that would advance her skills and professional experience.
-She participated in the Student Ambassador Forum, the César Ritz Wine Club, and the Eta Sigma Delta Honor Society.
-She competed in the Comite de Champagne Tasting Competition, made honor roll, and passed her Wine and Spirit Education Trust Level 2 qualification with distinction.
+Ólafsdóttir participated in many activities to advance her professional skills, including the Student Ambassador Forum, the César Ritz Wine Club, and the Eta Sigma Delta Honor Society.
+She entered tasting competitions, made honor roll, and passed her Wine and Spirit Education Trust Level 3 certification.

-Internships or study abroad are part of the curriculum during students’ first two years, with the goal of helping them forge connections and gain real-world experience.
-Olafsdottir completed a seven-month hosting internship at Iceland’s Blue Lagoon Retreat, a famous 62-suite luxury wellness hotel surrounded by a geothermal lagoon.
+Ólafsdóttir also completed an internship at Iceland’s Blue Lagoon resort.
 While there, she checked in guests, gave property tours, and booked guest activities, adding another point of success to her résumé.